Fractures - Hand

 Displaced, angulated, or intra-articular fracture

 • Reduce fracture under ring block +/- sedation if appropriate.
-Otherwise refer to Plastic Surgery.
+Otherwise refer to Plastic Surgery team.

 • Thumb spica cast and follow up with Plastic Surgery clinic in 1-2 days.